Notification Templates

 Note:

-To open the list of variables that can be used in these fields (see above ), select variables.
+To open the list of variables that can be used in the fields (see above image), click variables.

-1. When you are finished creating the template, select OK.
+1. After you finish creating the template, click OK.
 The Edit Template dialog box closes, and the template is added to the list of available templates in the Template Settings dialog box.

 Assigning a Template to a Trigger

-Once you have created a template, you can assign it to any trigger.
+After you create a template, you can assign it to any trigger.
 This is done in the trigger’s settings.

 Note: